mariobox/mariosanchez.org/content/coding.md

 ---
-Title: Code
+Title: 💻Code
 description: Summary page of my web development and programming activity
 date: 2022-07-12
 images:
 ---

-&#128295; These are some of my programming projects.
+These are some of my programming projects.
 They have been developed with HTML, CSS, JavaScript, Python, and some of the most popular libraries and frameworks: ReactJS, Express, Flask and Django.
 Some of them are personal projects and others are final projects of courses and certifications.

 <p class="list">
 <i class="fab fa-python"></i> <a href="/code/pynt/">Pynt: Static Site Generator with Python</a><br />